cloudfoundry-incubator/quarks-operator/docs/examples/quarks-restart/README.md

 ### deployment.yaml

-This is a `Deployment` which refers the `Secret`.
-Whenever the secret's data changes, this `Deployment` gets restarted.
+This is the `Deployment` which refers to the `Secret`.
+Whenever the secret's data is modified, the `Deployment` is restarted.

 ### statefulset.yaml

-This is a `StatefulSet` which refers the `Secret`.
-Whenever the secret's data changes, this `StatefulSet` gets restarted.
+This is the `StatefulSet` which refers to the `Secret`.
+Whenever the secret's data is modified, the `StatefulSet` is restarted.